sefeoglu/adversarial_examples_parseval_net/README.md

 Using adversarial examples, the project aims to improve the robustness and accuracy of a machine learning model which detects the eye-states against small perturbation of an image and to solve the misclassification problem caused by natural transformation.
 ### Methodologies

-* Develop Wide Residual Network and Parseval Network
+* Develop Wide Residual Network and Parseval Network.
-* Train Neural Networks using training dataset
+* Train Neural Networks using training dataset.
-* Train Neural Network using Adversarial Training Algorithm with AEs.
+* Train Neural Network using Adversarial Training with AEs.
-* Attack the new model with different perturbated test data.
+* Attack the new model with different perturbated test dataset.

 ### Neural Network Models